 Peripheral trigeminal nerve injury as a consequence of dental surgery has been reported to range from 1 to 4 out of 1000 molar extractions.
 The most frequently injured nerves are the inferior alveolar (60%), followed by the lingual nerve.
 The imaging of post-surgical trigeminal neuropathy is not routinely performed and has not been described in the literature, as this is most often a clinical diagnosis.

-Trigeminal nerve neuropathy may involve its full course.
-Extracranially, malignancies that produce perineural tumor spread are the most common extracranial causes.
+On the other hand, true neuritis could produce isolated or unilateral nerve enhancement on all MR planes.
 The most common intracranial causes can be discerned based on the location of abnormality (e.g. multiple sclerosis for brainstem, neurovascular compression at the cisterns, or tumors at the Meckel's cave and cavernous sinus).